Dominic Fike: Personal life

-Fike was in a relationship with American actress Diana Silvers from 2019 to late 2021.
-He met actress Hunter Schafer while working on the second season of Euphoria.
+Fike met actress Hunter Schafer while working on the second season of Euphoria.
 They reportedly began dating in January 2022, with Fike confirming in an interview in July 2023 that they had split.
-In early 2024, Fike was in a relationship with Grace Nickels, the younger sister of American actress Emma Roberts.
-Fike announced his baby son named Rocket (whose name is the title of his mixtape, Rocket) at his Lollapalooza set on August 3, 2025.
+Fike announced in December 2025 that he was in a relationship.
+In April 2026, Fike confirmed he had a son.
+He has stated that fatherhood and his son's wellbeing have been primary motivators for his continued sobriety and stability.